Active-Apparel-Group/data-orchestration/memory-bank/progress.md

 - *2025-07-22:* Began active development on live API integration (after a pause or other projects in between).
 Updated documentation and restarted work on Task 9.
 In the interim between Jan and July, the system was stable in dev (with dry-run) but not yet deployed.
 Now we are accelerating towards deployment.
 - *[Upcoming]* *2025-08 (Planned):* Complete end-to-end testing in development including live API calls (Task 12.0), then proceed to production configuration and testing.
 Aim to have the system in a production trial by end of August, with monitoring in place.

-The project has achieved a **revolutionary breakthrough** with Task 19.15 completion.
-The **DELTA-free architecture is fully operational** with **100% success rate** validated through real Monday.com API integration.
-Each completed task has reinforced that our design is sound, and the remaining work focuses on performance validation, cleanup, and documentation.
-We are confident that with the foundation fully proven, the final tasks will complete smoothly to achieve **production-ready deployment**.
+## Summary

+The project has successfully restructured from monolithic TASK019.md into phase-based task files.
+With DELTA-free architecture proven through Phase 1-4 completion and Phase 5 at 75% complete, the remaining work focuses on dropdown configuration completion and final production deployment.